idio-sync/romm-comm/README.md

 - Help command that lists all commands
 - "Switch Shop Info" command that lists instructions on how to connect to the [Tinfoil](https://tinfoil.io/Download) endpoint of connected RomM server (download endpoint auth must be disabled on RomM instance)
 - Rate-limited Discord API interactions
-- Caching system for improved performance
+- Caching system, the bot onnly fetches fresh stats if that particular stat has updated since last fetch
-- Basic authentication support via http api requests
+- Basic authentication support via http and websockets api requests
-- Relatively detailed logging system

 In Progress
 - Initiate RomM library scan globally and by platform